cdktf/cdktf-provider-newrelic/docs/cloudAwsGovcloudLinkAccount.java.md

 - *Type:* java.lang.String

-push or pull.
+The mode by which metric data is to be collected from the linked AWS GovCloud account.

+Use 'PUSH' for Metric Streams and 'PULL' for API Polling based metric collection respectively.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/newrelic/newrelic/3.54.0/docs/resources/cloud_aws_govcloud_link_account#metric_collection_mode CloudAwsGovcloudLinkAccount#metric_collection_mode}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/newrelic/newrelic/3.54.1/docs/resources/cloud_aws_govcloud_link_account#metric_collection_mode CloudAwsGovcloudLinkAccount#metric_collection_mode}

 ---